 During early 2007 LTS changed the name of the subdivision from Stoneybrook Manor to Cornerstone Conservancy and sought to make it part of Blue Mountain Lake.
 This was accepted by all, subject to certain conditions.
 The primary conditions were (1) that LTS would remain solely responsible for completing everything according to the subdivision plan which LTS had submitted and Stroud Township had approved prior to commencement of development; and (2) LTS would be solely responsible for maintaining the common areas until the plan was completed.
 This included providing all required maintenance, like snow plowing, landscaping, and general maintenance of common areas.
 (To secure performance Stroud Township required LTS to post a third party performance bond – which LTS did).

 Early owners were given access to all of the amenities and rights all other owners in Blue Mountain Lake had – the lake, the pool, the clubhouse, the gazebo, the tennis courts, the basketball courts, the walking trails, all club functions, voting rights, etc.

 Unfortunately, before completing Cornerstone Conservancy, LTS walked away from its project leaving the owners with an incomplete development and without maintenance services.
 This responsibility then fell to the municipality, Stroud Township.
 As a result, Stroud Township sought to obtain the funds from the bond to complete the development.
 After all, that was the whole purpose of the bond.
 The Township had no money in its own budget for completion.

 The Township obtained the money from the bond and completed the roads.
-The walking trails will be completed in the Fall 2016.
+The walking trails were completed in the fall of 2017.

 The Blue Mountain Lake Club Board and Management have worked diligently with the municipality on behalf of the Cornerstone residents to see that the required improvements were completed.
 Owners who reside in Cornerstone are to be commended for their understanding and patience throughout the process.